-Every semester travel abroad, as well as one trip per year to a different continent.
+Every semester we travel abroad, as well as we do one trip per year to a different continent.

 The trips are far more than just sightseeing.
 They also involve helping the locals in their ministries; whether practical work, compassion, teaching, services and much more.
 We learn from those we visit and inspire one another across cultures.

 We cooperate with churches and organisations, linking us to local initiatives.
 Whenever possible we stay in private homes.

 Extra funds are required for these trips.
 The students always help one another to raise money for the trips and grants can be applied for.

 Every other year, Israel is the destination.
 It is a study trip where many places from Biblical events are visited.

 Our guides, messianic Jews, tell the stories behind the places and the Bible comes alive in a whole new way.

 We travel to the Golan heights in the north, to the Dead Sea in south, go into the old streets in Jerusalem,